battre/autocomplete-attribute-explainer/README.md

 Germany comprises 16 federal states (Länder) and several of those are broken into administrative districts (Regierungsbezirke).
-Neither of these are relevant for postal addresses, but sometimes the states are requested.
+Neither of these are relevant for postal addresses, but sometimes the states are requested on webforms.

-I propose to introduce an admin-area1, ..., admin-area4 hierarchy, which one can think of as states and subdivisions, plus a locality1, ..., locality4 hierarcy, which one can think of as cities, neighborhoods/districts, ...
+We propose to introduce an admin-area1, ..., admin-area4 hierarchy, which one can think of as states and subdivisions, plus a locality1, ..., locality4 hierarchy, which one can think of as cities, neighborhoods/districts, ...

 By splitting these two, we retain the freedom to introduce finer-level granularities in either of the two hierarchies retrospectively.
 The problem of